liambll/MRI-cardiac-segmentation/README.md

 # Overview
-The project aims to parse DICOM and corresponding Contour files and identify i-contour .
+The project aims to parse DICOM and corresponding Contour files and create models to segment out i-contour.

 Relevant code files:
 ```